watson/airplay-protocol/README.md

 Arguments:

-- `callback` - Will be called with the current playback position as the second argument.
-An error object may be given as the first argument
+- `callback` - Will be called when the request have been processed by the AirPlay server.
+The first argument is an optional Error object.
+  The second argument is an instance of [`http.IncomingMessage`][1] and the third argument is the current playback position

 ### `airplay.scrub(position[, callback])`